 See full summary »

-A TV adaptation of the Tracy/Hepburn classic.
-Adam Bonner was a young assistant DA while his wife, Amanda, was a junior partner in a law firm.
+Adam Bonner is a young assistant DA while his wife, Amanda, is a junior partner in a law firm.
 Their jobs often put them in conflict within the courtroom and, by extension, at home.
-Amanda (and the series) was also a crusader for women's rights.
-Written by
+Amanda is a crusader for women's rights.

 Was this review helpful to you?